fireinthehole/django-socialaccess/README.rst

     LINKEDIN_SECRET        = 'secret'

-    LINKEDIN_CONNECT_IMAGE = 'an url to a connect icon'
+    LINKEDIN_CONNECT_IMAGE = 'url to a connect icon' or
+    LINKEDIN_CONNECT_CLASS = 'fa fa-linkedin' for fontawesome img or a custom css class

     FACEBOOK_KEY           = ...